-Fecal coliform and E. coli bacteria analysis were collected for the water quality sampling event at all three (3) study sites in 2019 (Appendix A & E).
-The Fecal coliform at sites BR-6 and TW-1 had a geometric mean above 1,000 cfu/100 mL during the October sampling event.
-Additionally, site TW-1 exceeded the state's standard of 200 cfu/100 mL during the October 2019 sampling events.
-All sampling sites during the April 2019 sampling event were within the State and USEPA standards for E. coli (200cfu/100ml and 126 cfu/100 mL, respectively).
-The fecal coliform and E. coli means are determined based off the 2019 Water Quality Report (Appendix A & E).
+Fecal coliform and E. coli bacteria analysis were collected for the water quality sampling event at all three (3) study sites in 2020 (Appendix A & C).
+The Fecal coliform at all sites had a geometric mean above 1,000 cfu/100 mL during the September sampling event exceeding the state standard of 200 cfu/100 mL.
+All sampling sites during the April 2020 sampling event were within the State standards for E. coli (200cfu/100ml).
+However, sampling location TC-1 exceeded the USEPA standards during the April 2020 sampling for E. coli (126 cfu/100 mL).
+The fecal coliform and E. coli means are determined based off the 2020 Water Quality Report (Appendix A & C).